 6. Serve Some Dirt Pie

 Kids with love some Dirt Pie to celebrate Groundhog Day.
-Serve this cute pudding-based recipe with little Groundhogs glued to popsicle sticks popping out of the individual cups.
-Idea from Thrilled by the Thought.
+Serve this cute pudding-based recipe with little groundhogs glued to popsicle sticks popping out of the individual cups.
+I found this idea on Thrilled by the Thought.

 Recipe for Dirt Pie